01-edu/public/subjects/listforeach.en.md

 ### Instructions

-Write a function `ListForEach` that applies a function given as argument to the data within each nodes of the list `l`.
+Write a function `ListForEach` that applies a function given as argument to the data within each node of the list `l`.

 - The function given as argument must have a pointer as argument: `l *List`